 5. Marina Decor Polyresin Cave – Good size & attractive colors

-It is a man-made cave, but great creativity has been put into place to make it as naturally as the oceanic rock caves.
+It is a man-made cave, but great creativity has been put into place to make it as natural as the oceanic rock caves.

 It is adorned with a handful of plastic plants, added to spice it up.

-It continues to get more natural once you let some algae to grow on the semi-dark cave.
+It continues to get more natural once you let some algae grow on the semi-dark cave.

 It is best you place this décor near your filter, so the currents can sway the plant leaves, to make them even more natural and lively.